zeebe-io/zeebe-chaos/chaos-days/blog/2022-08-02-deployment-distribution/index.md

 ![businessRuleTask](businessruletask.png)
 ![decisions](decisions.png)

-We can adjust the experiment further to await the result of the process execution.
+We can adjust the experiment further to await the result of the process execution, but I will stop here and leave that for a later point.

 ## Further Work